 India is a growing economy and with 11% of its GDP being contributed by the AEC sector apart from being one of the largest employers, will inevitably undergo modernization in no time.

 It won’t be long before the government mandates the implementation of BIM in major engineering projects.
 There is going to be an immense need for BIM engineers globally!
-If nothing else, this makes BIM one of the highly promising career for engineers.
+If nothing else, this makes BIM one of the highly promising careers for engineers.